yogeshdewangan1204-commits/first-demo/README.md

 # first-demo
 My first project as a demo.
 <br>
-Author of this repo is: Yogesh dewangan
+Author of this repo is: Yogesh Dewangan